open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

  * API - Added initial support for Data Channels.
- * API - Added more debugging output and provided a means to control it through the easyRTC.debugPrinter variable and easyRTC.enableDebug function.
+ * API - Added more debugging output and provided a means to control it through the easyrtc.debugPrinter variable and easyrtc.enableDebug function.
  * API - Added code to log application state (WRT webrtc) to the server.
  * API - New function setSocketUrl() to point to web socket server.
 Allows website to be hosted using a seperate server (suchs as Apache).
-The default remains for the easyRTC server to function as both the web and socket server.
+The default remains for the EasyRTC server to function as both the web and socket server.
- * API - Support for hanging up on calls still being set up - on the initiating side by extending the easyRTC.hangup function, and on the receiving side by adding the easyRTC.setCallCancelled callback setter.
+ * API - Support for hanging up on calls still being set up - on the initiating side by extending the easyrtc.hangup function, and on the receiving side by adding the easyrtc.setCallCancelled callback setter.
  * API - Added easyrtc.getConnectStatus function to get the state of a connection to a peer.
  * Server - SSL support for web and socket server including non-ssl forwarding.
  * Server - Logging features.
 Both console and file based logging with fine-grained configuration.